Merthyr Tydfil County Borough: Culture

-Merthyr Tydfil County Borough is home to several established choirs who perform regularly in the local area and throughout the rest of the world.
+Merthyr Tydfil County Borough is home to several established choirs who perform frequently in the local area and abroad.
 They include Ynysowen Male Choir, Treharris Male Voice Choir, Dowlais Male Voice Choir, Merthyr Tydfil Ladies Choir, Cantorion Cyfarthfa, and the mixed-voice choir Con Voce.

 Merthyr Tydfil County Borough has held many cultural events.
 Local poets and writers hold poetry evenings in the town, and music festivals are organised at Cyfarthfa Castle and Park.
-With this in mind, Menter Iaith Merthyr Tudful (The Merthyr Tydfil Welsh Language Initiative) have successfully transformed the Zoar Chapel and the adjacent vestry building in Pontmorlais into a community arts venue; Canolfan Soar and Theatr Soar, who now run a whole programme of performance events and activities through both the Welsh and English languages, together with a cafe and book shop, specialising in local interest and Welsh language books and CDs.
+With this in mind, Menter Iaith Merthyr Tudful (The Merthyr Tydfil Welsh Language Initiative) have successfully transformed the Zoar Chapel and the adjacent vestry building in Pontmorlais into a community arts venue: Canolfan Soar and Theatr Soar, who now run a whole programme of performance events and activities through both the Welsh and English languages, together with a cafe and book shop, specialising in local interest and Welsh language books and CDs.

-Merthyr Tydfil Housing Association, working in partnership with Canolfan Soar has been successful in raising funding to turn the Pontmorlais area into a cultural quarter.
+Merthyr Tydfil Housing Association, working in partnership with Canolfan Soar, has been successful in raising funding to turn the Pontmorlais area into a cultural quarter.
 With references to the 1831 Merthyr Rising and the red bricks of its facade, a new arts and creative industries centre was launched in Merthyr Tydfil Town Hall on Saint David's Day 2014 under the name "Redhouse Cymru".

 Merthyr has several historical and heritage groups: